sundgenomics/sundgenomics.github.io/pipeline_overview.md

 module load miniconda/latest snakePipes/2.5.4
 ```

+The snakePipes workflows call SLURM jobs by default, so you do not need to run snakePipes workflows as slurm jobs.
+You can specify max CPUs with an option `-j`.
+Remember to not exceed the maximum allowed number of CPUs on dangpu during the work hours.

 #### nf-core
 A dangpu-specific profile available for [nf-core/configs](https://github.com/nf-core/configs).
 Please see development (aka most uopdated) guidelines [here](https://github.com/AdrijaK/configs/blob/master/docs/ku_sund_dangpu.md).